e-marriott/honours_project/README.md

 In this project we utilised newly obtained transcriptomic (RNASeq and RiboSeq) and proteomic (SILAC Mass Spectrometry) data to identify 9 new protein coding genes in the *T. brucei* TRUE927 genome, and by cross-comparison identify homologues in the 427_2018 (lister strain) genome.
 This Jupyter notebook is provided as a record for the steps of our analysis that were conducted programatically.
- A full record of the methods, results and conclusions is presented in the associated thesis 'Identification and Annotation of New Protein Coding Genes in the Genome of *Trypansosoma Brucei*'.
+ A full record of the methods, results and conclusions is presented in the associated thesis 'Identification and Annotation of New Protein Coding Genes in the Genome of *Trypanosoma Brucei*'.